 Others may be swept up by what might be called “the current of the day.”
 Stocks have surged, which may encourage investors to load up on risk.
 However, a comprehensive financial plan helps remove the emotional component that can creep into decisions.

 To help determine what type of investor you are, you should consider a Risk Tolerance assessment.
 These can be either written answers to a set of hypothetical investing questions or a verbal discussion with your Financial Planner, or preferably a combination of both.
 You will be able to determine what mix of stocks and bonds is right for you.
-You may also find significant benefit to a broader range of assets, such as our 7 assets / 12 funds 7Twelve Partners approach to give you the most diversified portfolio approach.
+You may also find significant benefit to a broader range of assets, such as multi-asset portfolio.

 Estimate your Expenses at Retirement